-- the quantity of imported textiles will continue to grow, but at low rates, - the concentration of NPE in imported textiles will likely remain stable.
+• the quantity of imported textiles will continue to grow, but at low rates,

+• the concentration of NPE in imported textiles will likely remain stable.

-In the formulation of a baseline scenario for emissions of NPE from imported textiles a conservative assumption would be that emissions to EU wastewater will increase by 2% per year until the year 2020 This assumption constitutes a middle way with consideration to the large growth in the quantity consumed in the EU the past years, but also taking into account the possibility of lower growth rates due to the future economic situation in the EU.
+In the formulation of a baseline scenario for emissions of NPE from imported textiles a conservative assumption would be that emissions to EU wastewater will increase by 2% per year from 2010 to 2020 and by 1% per year from 2021 to 2031.
+This assumption constitutes a middle way with consideration to the large growth in the quantity consumed in the EU in the past years, but also taking into account the possibility of lower growth rates due to the future economic situation in the EU.

-The above assumptions would imply a total increase of about 22% from 2010 to 2020 in the quantity of textile products consumed, which in turn would translate into an increase in $NP{equ}$ emissions to waste water from imported textiles from 257 tonnes in 2010 to 313 tonnes in 2020.
+The above assumptions would imply a total increase of about 35% from 2010 to 2031 in the quantity of textile products consumed, which in turn would translate into an increase in NPE emissions from imported textiles from a total of 309 tonnes in 2010 to 421 tonnes in 2031.